nikouu/Pokemon-gen-2-style-tilemap/README.md

 1. Similar but different tiles.
 The kind that when side by side you can't really work out which is the original.
 1. Same colour palette

+These will be addressed via:

-## Compiler
+### Compiler
 There's a *crusty* compiler that extracts data from the tables in this readme.md file to generate:
 1. A tilemap for both the [original](Original.png) and [custom](Custom.png) tiles
-2. A JSON output of the tilemap with tile names, the filename, and coordinates: [TilemapDetails.json](TilemapDetails.json)
+1. A JSON output of the tilemap with tile names, the filename, and coordinates: [TilemapDetails.json](TilemapDetails.json)

 If there are missing tiles, a fuchsia square is used instead.